College Student Resume Examples

 - •Quantify Your Achievements: Use numbers and specific examples to demonstrate your impact in previous roles, such as improving a process by 20% or leading a team of 10 volunteers.

-- •Keep It Concise: Stick to a one-page format focusing on the most relevant and recent experiences that showcase your skills and potential.
+- •Keep It Concise: Stick to a one-page format focusing on the most relevant and recent experiences that surface your skills and potential.

 - •Highlight Transferable Skills: Identify skills gained in part-time jobs or class projects that are applicable to the roles you are applying for.